What is a gastroscopy?

 What happens before the test?

 On booking, you will be given an endoscopy session (eg. Monday afternoon 5 September 1-6pm).
+To change or cancel your booking, please call my rooms as soon as possible, to allow for others on the waiting list.
 Occasionally, we may call you to change it.
-Dr Samuel or his nurse Sr Jenny Burns will contact you a few days before and after your test to support you as you prepare for the day.
-To change or cancel your booking, please call my rooms as soon as possible, to allow for others on the waiting list.

 2. North Shore Specialist Day Hospital (NSSDH): Please download and forward completed online admission form to NSSDH admissions coordinators, Kety Lucic or Kim Butler (tel: 9425 1678; fax: 80886777; email: firstname.lastname@example.org) at least 5 working day prior to your test.
 If you have not already delivered your admissions form, please submit these to Kety or Kim on the day of your admission.
 NSSDH will call to confirm your admission time on the afternoon (2-5pm) before your test (or Friday for a Monday test).
 Our practice nurse sister Jenny Burns RN will call you a few days before your procedure to help prepare you for the day.